 Mary Sawyers Imboden Prize

-One $50,000 Mary Sawyers Imboden Prize will be awarded to an established artist who demonstrates a dedication to their art, a mastery of craft, and a commitment to excellence.
+Established to be truly transformational to the life and career of one artist, the $50,000 Mary Sawyers Imboden Prize will be awarded to an artist who exemplifies a mastery of craft, commitment to excellence, and a unique and compelling vision.

 Mary Sawyers Imboden was the beloved niece of Mary Sawyers Baker and throughout her childhood traveled extensively with her aunt throughout Europe.
 Mary Sawyers Baker established The William G. Baker, Jr. Memorial Fund in 1964 and upon her death in 1976, was succeeded by Mary S. Imboden on its Board of Governors on which she served until 1999.
 During her tenure on the board, she was instrumental in forming the Fund’s guidelines and procedures to better reflect her aunt’s wishes.
 In addition to making sure each dollar was granted wisely, Mary Imboden wanted to make sure the fund was innovative and specifically met the needs of the city of Baltimore.